ZyxWs/oy/README.md

 Overrides of some Yii2 core classes
 -----------------------------------

-Unsatisfied PRs, come `won't fix` issues or just useful tweaks.
+Unsatisfied PRs, some `won't fix` issues or just useful short-hands and tweaks.

 *Disclaimer:* If you find it useful - use it on your own!

 Add the following to your root `composer.json`: